alf-p-steinbach/Wrapped-stdlib/README.md

 * the functional area headers means there are fewer headers to include and possibly forget to include in your source code, e.g. just using `<stdlib/all/basics.hpp>` instead of direct use of (a large number of C++ standard library headers including) `<string>`, `<vector>`, `<stdlib.h>`, `<stdexcept>`, `<iostream>`, `<iomanip` etc. etc.,
 * *stdlib*, or an equivalent library, reduces or eliminates portability problems due to e.g. referring unqualified to `printf` after only including `<cstdio>`,
 * the functional area headers also support use of a precompiled header to speed up builds, with `<stdlib/all/of_it.hpp>` playing the rôle of g++’s `<bits/stdc++.h>`, and
-* *stdlib* is a point of indirection where you can centralize all your fixes of problems with various C++ standard library implementations, and where such fixes can be provided in new versions of the library.
+* *stdlib* is a single point of indirection where you can centralize all your fixes of problems with various C++ standard library implementations, and where such fixes can be provided in new versions of the library.

 Also, it’s nice to have portable code where ordinary `char` based international text console i/o works in Windows.